SteelCompendium/data-gen/Ancestries/Devil.md

 -   **GLOWING EYES (1 FIEND POINT):** Your eyes are a solid, vibrant color that flares to show your excitement or rage.
 Whenever you take damage from a creature, you can use a triggered action to curse that creature for daring to do you harm.
 The creature takes 1d10 psychic damage.

 -   **HELLSIGHT (1 POINT):** Your eyes let you see through the dark, fog, and other types of concealment.
-You don’t take a bane on attacks against concealed, unhidden creatures.
+You don't take a bane on attacks against concealed, unhidden creatures.

 -   **HORNS (1 FIEND POINT):** Your cherished horns are a hardened representation of your force of will, granting you an edge on Presence resistance rolls.

 -   **PREHENSILE TAIL (2 FIEND POINTS):** Your prehensile tail allows you to challenge foes on all sides.
-You can’t be flanked.
+You can't be flanked.

 -   **WINGS (2 FIEND POINTS):** You possess wings powerful enough to take you airborne.
 As a maneuver, you can switch between walking and flying when you are touching the ground, or vice versa when you are within 1 square of the ground.
 While flying, your stability drops to 0 and you have damage weakness 5.
 While using your wings to fly, you can stay aloft for a number of rounds equal to your Might (minimum of 1 round) before you fall prone.

 -   **SILVER TONGUE:** You can twist how your words are perceived to get a better read on people.
-You gain an edge when attempting to discover an NPC’s motivations and pitfalls during negotiations (see *Negotiation*).
+You gain an edge when attempting to discover an NPC's motivations and pitfalls during negotiations (see *Negotiation*).